hasnaa38/can-of-books-frontend/README.md

 * 19-09-2021 10:00pm - Application now can render 3 books coming from my database.
 * 21-09-2021 01:50am - Application now can handle adding/deleting books to/from the database.
-* 22-09-2021 10:25am - Application now can handle updating books info.
+* 22-09-2021 10:25pm - Application now can handle updating books info.
+* 23-09-2021 10:00pm - Application now can authenticate users using OAuth.

 ## Estimates